How to Dispose of Construction Waste Legally: Duty of Care, WTN & Inert Waste Rules

 Why Construction Waste Needs Proper Disposal

-• Safety: Properly contained waste reduces onsite injury risks—sharp edges, heavy debris, dust and hazardous materials need careful handling.
+• Safety: Properly contained waste reduces onsite injury risks (sharp edges, dust).

-• Eco-friendly: Most reputable skip operators recycle upwards of 90% of skip contents, keeping materials like metal, wood, and concrete out of landfill.
+• Eco-Friendly: Most reputable skip operators recycle upwards of 95% of skip contents, keeping materials like metal, wood, and concrete out of landfill.

 What Types of Construction Waste Can Go in a Skip

-• Always check with your skip provider if unsure about any item (better safe than sorry!)
+Always check with your skip provider if unsure about any item.

 Steps to Dispose of Construction Waste Properly

-Know roughly how much waste you’ll end with.
+Know roughly how much waste you’ll end up with.
 Will it fill one 8-yard skip?
-Or might you benefit from a larger 12- or 16-yard builder skip?
-Getting sizing right helps avoid paying for spare skip space or the cost of hiring multiple skips.
+Or might you benefit from a larger 12– or 20-yard builder skip?
+Getting sizing right helps avoid paying for spare space or the cost of hiring multiple skips.

 Look for a local company with a helpful team, transparent pricing, and good recycling practices.
-A trusted provider will advise the correct skip size, explain what can go in, and even help with permit applications if your skip is on the road.
+A trusted provider will advise on the correct skip size, explain what can be placed in it, and even assist with permit applications.

 4. Load Your Waste Smartly

 Start with heavy items like bricks and rubble at the bottom, then layer lighter waste on top.
-Don’t overfill!
+Do not overfill!
 The load should sit below the rim for safety and collection compliance.
-Mixing prohibited items or liquids can lead to your skip getting rejected.

 • Convenience: No multiple trips to the local recycling centre (just one delivery and one collection.)